nasa/trick/docs/documentation/miscellaneous_trick_tools/TrickOps.md

 * `project_top_level` is the absolute path to the highest-level directory of your project.
 The "top level" is up to the user to define, but usually this is the top level of your repository and at minimum must be a directory from which all sims, runs, and other files used in your testing are recursively reachable.
 * `log_dir` is a path to a user-chosen directory where all logging for all tests will go.
 This path will be created for you if it doesn't already exist.
 * `trick_dir` is an absolute path to the top level directory for the instance of trick used for your project.
 For projects that use trick as a `git` `submodule`, this is usually `<project_top_level>/trick`
 * `config_file` is the path to a YAML config file describing the sims, runs, etc. for your project.
 It's recommended this file be tracked in your SCM tool but that is not required.
-More information on the syntax expected in this file in the **The YAML File** section below.
+More information on the syntax expected in this file in the **The YAML File** section above.

 The optional parameters are described as follows:
 * `cpus` tells the framework how many CPUs to use on sim builds.
 This translates directly to `MAKEFLAGS` and is separate from the maximum number of simultaneous sim builds.
 * `quiet` tells the framework to suppress progress bars and other verbose output.
 It's a good idea to use `quiet=True` if your scripts are going to be run in a continuous integration (CI) testing framework such as GitHub Actions, GitLab CI, or Jenkins, because it suppresses all `curses` logic during job execution which itself expects `stdin` to exist.

 When `TrickWorkflow` initializes, it reads the `config_file` and verifies the information given matches the expected convention.
 If a non-fatal error is encountered, a message detailing the error is printed to `stdout` and the internal timestamped log file under `log_dir`.
 A fatal error will `raise RuntimeError`.
+Classes which inherit from `TrickWorkflow` may also access `self.parsing_errors` and `self.config_errors` which are lists of errors encountered from parsing the YAML file and errors encountered from processing the YAML file respectively.

-Moving on to the next important lines of code in our `ExampleWorkflow.py` script.
+Moving on to the next few important lines of code in our `ExampleWorkflow.py` script.
 The `def run(self):` line declares a function whose return code on run is passed back to the calling shell via `sys.exit()`.
 This is where we use the functions given to us by inherting from `TrickWorkflow`:

 ```python